PurplestInc/loggr.js/README.md

 ## Roadmap

+**Latest Publish**

+- Automatically rotate logs everyday, i.e. `logs/2018/04/11` (yyyy/mm/dd).

-These are future capabilites that we intend to add.
+These are future capabilites that we intend to add:

 **In Progress**